Away With The Steiners

 Beautiful, clear and deep swimming areas in the wadi.

-How to find Wadi Bani Khalid
+Getting to Wadi Bani Khalid

 Dinner in Bani Khalid village and a very serious cricket match between Bangladesh and Pakistan.

-Wadi Al Shab – Best Wadis in Oman
+Wadi Al Shab: Best Wadis in Oman

 Distance-wise from the main road however, Wadi Al Shab is a bit more of a trek to get to.
 It even includes a short boat ride to get to the start of the walk.